alvinj/Sbtmkdirs/README.md

 That last command creates a native executable named *sbtmkdirs*.
 I then copy that file to my *~/bin* directory so it’s on my PATH.

+## TODO

+Brief to-do list:

+- I think it would be better if all of the files that are generated could be created from external files (possibly using a template system like StringTemplate or FreeMarker).
+That way you can easily change those resources without having to recompile everything.